“BIRTH OF PHARAOH” CHAPTER 7

 “NYERA IS GONE”

-Leading up to working with The Factory, there had been several dark ships bearing the sign of a large bird upon them.
-These were flown by troopers who called themselves gangsters.
-All were hired by the Creator to “hire” people living upon Po’s neighbor, Planet Fresus.
-All these gangsters, too, seemed to have removed themselves completely from Po.
+Ever since they arrived to Planet Po, there has been several dark ships bearing the sign of a large bird upon them.
+These were flown by troopers who call each other gangsters.
+They have been hired directly by the Creator so as to “hire” free people who previously dwelled upon Po’s neighbor, Planet Fresus.

-Behind these stalwart guards enters the new priest.
+With the guards walks a new priest.
+He has a riveting look.
+He carries a book filled with his meditations.
 His garb is a formless smock that travels from his neck to his ankles.
 It has been adorned with stitched flowers for adornment.
-He concocted all of this himself, the other day, when it was agreed priests were going to be some of their callings.
+He concocted all of this himself, once it was agreed that priests were going to be needed there.

 Skin’s face draws back in surprise and he screams, “I am interrupted with this thing!”